harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 But hey, at least you'll learn a bunch.

-And if you're just looking to upgrade some modules, I've documented the [upgrade path](#2-modules) for 23 of them.
+And if you're just looking to upgrade some modules, I've written an [upgrade guide](#2-modules) for 23 of them.

 Let's do this!